-No matter how unbelievable it may seem on first sight, after a sufficiently deep research the conclusion is unavoidable, that in purely natural terms humans can obtain as good as none of the animal foodstuff great number of them nowadays use to consume daily, whereas the few kinds they naturally can obtain, reasonably are not edible in the natural raw way.
+No matter how unbelievable it may seem on first sight, after a sufficiently deep research the conclusion is unavoidable, that in purely natural terms humans can obtain as good as none of the animal foodstuff a large number of them nowadays use to consume daily, whereas the few kinds they naturally can obtain, reasonably are not edible in the natural raw way.

 Animal milk for instance